-The Lightroom Classic workspace is surprisingly flexible and gives you the power to adjust the layout to suit your personal preferences and monitor size.
+The Lightroom Classic workspace is surprisingly flexible and lets you adjust the layout to suit your personal preferences and monitor size.

 In this tutorial we’ll start off with the basics then look at some workspace customization tips and tricks that even seasoned Lightroom Classic users may not know.